smsheehan/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-First load dplyr by loading tidyverse
+First load dplyr by loading tidyverse as dplyr is one of the packages in tidyverse.
+One could also load dplyr direcly with library(dplyr).

 ![image](https://user-images.githubusercontent.com/90977689/147964233-df7fc576-5d14-4bd3-a828-543cd50aedf8.png)